antrea-io/theia/docs/network-flow-visibility.md

 need to uninstall ClickHouse, delete related data if you use PersistenVolume and redeploy it.

+In v0.3, we add a breaking change to ClickHouse data migration.
+To downgrade from a version after v0.3 to a version before v0.3 without data lossing, please first downgrade it to v0.3 and then to the version below v0.3.

 A ClickHouse cluster consists of one or more shards.
 Shards refer to the servers that contain different parts of the data.
 You can deploy multiple shards to scale the cluster horizontally.
 Each shard consists of one or more replica hosts.